How to join Tozen Union in Ten Steps

 The instructions tell you to go to your bank – the bank where your salary is deposited each month.
 Do that.
 Go there, show the teller the blue letter in your membership application kit, and get them to help you fill out the bank form.
 This is the hardest and trickiest part of the process since banks will reject the form even if there is a slight mistake.
 Banks are particularly particular when it comes to foreign citizens.
 This is why we have applicants actually go to the bank and get help.
 You’ll need the hanko you used to open the account, or signature if that is how you opened it.
 Note: If you use a postal bank account, see below.*

 The bank should stamp the second page and give you that and the third page.
 The bank keeps the first page.
 You keep the third page and one of the dues contracts for your records.
-Put the stamped second page, your green application form, and one dues contract in the Tozen-addressed envelope.
-Affix an 82-yen stamp and send it to us.
+Put the stamped second page, your green application form, and one dues contract in the Tozen-addressed envelope, and send it to us.
 Try to do the above by the tenth of any given month.
 Contact Gerome (see above) if you have any problems.

 STEP SIX: Make sure you have enough money in your account to cover dues on the 27th of each month.
 If you don’t, Tozen must pay a penalty and you will fall in arrears.
 You don’t want to fall into arrears.